cancervariants/gene-normalization/docs/source/normalizing_data/index.rst

 Normalizing data
 ================

-This section provides an overview of our normalization routines and what kinds of data we use to produce normalized records.
+This section provides an overview of our normalization routines and describes the kinds of data that we use to produce normalized records.

 .. toctree::
     :maxdepth: 2